-Michael A. Innes is the author of Streets Without Joy: A Political History of Sanctuary and War, 1959-2009, forthcoming in early 2021 from C. Hurst & Co.
+Michael A Innes is Director of the Conflict Records Unit and a Visiting Senior Research Fellow in the Department of War Studies, King's College London.
+He is the author of Streets Without Joy: A Political History of Sanctuary and War, 1959-2009, forthcoming in early 2021 from C Hurst & Co.
 Publishers (Oxford University Press in North America).
 Streets is his fifth book-length publication.

 His academic credentials include a PhD in politics from the University of London's School of Oriental and African Studies (SOAS) and Bachelor of Arts and Master of Arts degrees in history from Concordia University in Montreal, Canada.
 He is a graduate of the Peace Research Institute, Oslo (PRIO) doctoral methods course on the qualitative study of civil wars, as well as numerous professional training courses on analytical tradecraft.